If You Want to Earn Respect, Avoid These 15 Costly Mistakes

 What are everyday habits or attitudes that cause people to lose respect?

 Respect is destroyed by treating people disrespectfully, violating commitments, gossiping, acting haughtily, or evading accountability.
-Additionally, being phony or unreliable erodes trust.
+Additionally, being phoney or unreliable erodes trust.
 People value humility, responsibility, and honesty.
 People cease trusting in you when your words and deeds are inconsistent, and that’s how respect swiftly wanes.

 Can respect be earned after being disrespected or losing respect?
 How?